 Now that I know where asbestos comes from, what’s the best way to manage it?

-Octfolio is a simple yet comprehensive software solution that lets you control the management of your asbestos assets.
+Octfolio is a simple yet comprehensive asbestos software solution that lets you control the management of your asbestos assets.
 It contains every function that you need in order to successfully handle all aspects of asbestos management services, including;

 - Asset management